 In spite of the video preparation, we are surprised how diving actually works.
-You can breathe quite effortless underwater with the regulator, although the sound of those air bubbles is a bit nerve-racking and reminiscent of the life support machine in intensive care stations (knowledge from the movies…).
+You can breathe quite effortless underwater with the regulator, although the sound of those air bubbles is a bit nerve-racking.
+It rather reminds us of the life support machine in intensive care stations (knowledge from the movies…).
 Thanks to the mask you can see clearly, and despite the lead belt you can move.
 Admittedly, our movements are more hopping and bouncing than weightless floating.
 And the following afternoon lesson is out in the open water.

 You must not panic!

 On the second day, we are more nervous, because the challenge of breathing underwater – and evenly so – now becomes more real rather than just a one-off experience.
 The difficulty is not so much the breathing itself but the knowledge that you may not panic under any circumstances.
 “Doesn’t that make you rather more prone to panicking?”
 Natascha worries.

 Hesitantly, we jump into the lagoon.
 And yes, we pop up in spite of those 20 kilos because the jacket is filled with air like a lifejacket.
 Today, we are up for safety drills under water, dictated by the SSI Open Water Diver rules.
 Changing mouthpieces, getting water out of the mask, removing and replacing the mask completely … Then we have to take off the various pieces of equipment under water and on the surface, and fix them again.
 Next is buoyancy practice, dealing with muscle cramps underwater, and so on.
 Some of these exercises are ok, others more frightening.
 Later on shore, talking to other divers, we learn that most people have exercises they hate.
 We also hear of experienced divers who refuse to take off their mask.